lisa-lumos/Apache-Spark/03-getting-started-with-spark.md

 # the read is an attribute of the spark session object, so no parenthesis
 # it returns a DataFrameReader object
 # the format(), option() and load() are methods of the DataFrameReader.
-# this code uses the Builder Patter in Design Patterns -
+# this code uses the Builder Pattern in Design Patterns -
 # each method call represents one step in the DataFrameReader.
 # It finally returns a DataFrame object
 # refer to: